computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 Word2vec is a very cool word embedding method that was developed by Thomas Mikolov and his collaborators.
 One of the notworthy things about the method is that it can be used to solve word analogy problems like man is to king as woman is to [blank]
 The way that it works is to perform vector math.
-They take the vecotrs representing *king*, *man* and *woman* and perform some vector arithmetic to produce a vector that is close to the expected answer.
+They take the vectors representing *king*, *man* and *woman* and perform some vector arithmetic to produce a vector that is close to the expected answer.
 $king−man+woman \approx queen$
 So We can find the nearest a vector in the vocabulary by looking for $argmax \ cos(x, king-man+woman)$.
 Omar Levy has a nice explnation of the method in [this Quora post](https://www.quora.com/How-does-Mikolovs-word-analogy-for-word-embedding-work-How-can-I-code-such-a-function), and in his paper [Linguistic Regularities in Sparse and Explicit Word Representations](http://www.aclweb.org/anthology/W14-1618).